Source PostgreSQL #

 Grant the following permissions:

-GRANT USAGE ON SCHEMA "<schema>" TO <username>; GRANT SELECT ON ALL TABLES IN SCHEMA "<schema>" TO <username>; ALTER ROLE <username> WITH REPLICATION;
+postgres=> GRANT USAGE ON SCHEMA "arcion" TO alex; postgres=> GRANT SELECT ON ALL TABLES IN SCHEMA "arcion" TO alex; postgres=> ALTER ROLE alex WITH REPLICATION;

 II.
-Set up PostgreSQL for Replication #
+Set up PostgreSQL for replication #

 -